AbhiPhy2020/AbhiPhy2020/README.md

 - 👋 Hi, I am Abhishek Kumar.
 I am a theoretical physicist working at the interface of condensed matter theory AMO physics, and quantum computation.
-- 👀 I have also interest in phylosophy and Vipassana (mindfulness) meditation.
+- 👀 I have also interest in philosophy and Vipassana (mindfulness) meditation.
 - 🌱 I’m learning Tensor network and Variational quantum algorithm.
 - 💞️ I’m looking to collaborate on code or simulation related to many body interacting systems.
 - 📫 You can reach me through abhishek22@vt.edu.